Temporal Contrastive Learning through implicit non-equilibrium memory: Weight updates and optimal thresholds for kernels with non-zero area

+Our single synapse analysis was first performed in an ideal limit, assuming kernels with zero area.
+In Fig. \ref{fig:nonzero_area_kernels}, we generalized those results to non-ideal scenarios where kernels have non-zero integrated area.

-Here we discuss how weight updates are modified when we leave the $I = \int_{0}^{\infty} K(t)dt = 0$ regime, which is ideal for contrastive updates (see Appendix \ref{app:kernel_constraints} for the $I = 0$ case).
+In this appendix we discuss how weight updates are modified when we leave the integrated area $I = \int_{0}^{\infty} K(t)dt = 0$ regime, which is ideal for contrastive updates (see Appendix \ref{app:kernel_constraints} for the $I = 0$ case).
 We also address the question of choosing the threshold value $\theta_g$ for the nonlinearity $g$ in the $I \neq 0$ regime.
 We provide a brief note on constructing kernels with a controlled amount of integrated area $I$.